atsushieno/aap-lv2/README.md

 - make further changes to `src/abstract_io.c` and `.h` in `serd` and `lilv` to pass build (they have some different set of files, but only one `abstract_io.c` can compile (otherwise duplicate members happen).

+## Performance measuring

+`android-audio-plugin-lv2-bridge.cpp` has a simple performance measurement aid which can be enabled with JUCEAAP_LOG_PERF variable.

 ## Licensing notice

 aap-lv2 codebase is distributed under the MIT license.